verysonglaa/container-security-training/content/en/docs/container-basics/02-Security/02/_root.md

 ### Add USER to Dockerfile

 A second way is to set it in the image.
-Simply add user in Dockerfile and use it
+Simply add user in Dockerfile and use it, here is an example:

 ```
 FROM alpine